 1. Go to Sugarlands Visitor Center

 If you’re coming from Gatlinburg, this should be your introduction to the park.
-Once inside the visitor center , you can find everything from restaurant menus and guidebooks, to a film room showing a 20-minute video about the Smoky Mountains.
+Once inside the visitor center, you can find everything from restaurant menus and guidebooks, to a film room showing a 20-minute video about the Smoky Mountains.
 Feel free to ask any of the workers inside for advice on trails and park conditions; they are extremely friendly and helpful.
 Go outside and you can a do a nice beginner hike to Cataract Falls to get your hiking feet wet so to speak.
 This trail is excellent for children being that it’s just under a mile long, and the reward is Cataract Falls itself, which is 25 feet above the ground below.

-2. Hike to Laurel Falls
+2. Hike to Grotto Falls

 3. Enjoy a Picnic Lunch